'Mindhunter' Actor Jonathan Groff On His Most Life-Altering Roles

 GROSS: When your father was shocked, was he upset shocked or just surprised shocked?

 GROFF: Weirdly, he was not upset shocked.
-He was so - this - it was kind of amazing, actually.
-I'd - had come out to him, and he sort of took a long pause.
+He was so - it was kind of amazing, actually.
+I'd come out to him, and he sort of took a long pause.
 And he was like, so that's what you've been dealing with.
 He was very - you know, he created a lot of space for me and I'm sure was having a lot of feelings on his own.
-But in the actual moment of coming out, he was really, like, really amazing to me.
+But in the actual moment of coming out, he was really, like - really amazing to me.

 GROFF: Wow, yes.
 I'm impressed that you know that.
 Yeah, my dad is Mennonite, and my mom is Methodist.
 We were raised Methodist.
 But we're - but my dad's whole side of the family is Mennonite, which is, like, watered-down Amish.